dcodeIO/asc-native/README.md

 -------------------

 **Why?** Because unnecessary complexity and stacking layers is kinda the theme here.
-Just Clang/LLVM, though, so should work anywhere with -T and -A amended.
+May also work on *nixes with -T and -A amended.

 Step 0: Make sure you have

 * Clang build tools for Visual Studio.
 I used VS 2019 and checkboxed the feature.
-* CMake & LLVM
+* CMake, Clang/LLVM, Node.js
 * All the submodules

 Step 1: Build the Binaryen submodule (32-bit)